vera-rykalina/rki_recency/Pipeline/ToDo/list_of_tasks.md

 - Clarify if --x-iqtree is an option now

-- Create custom HIV_DistanceNormalisationOverGenome.csv and compare with an available file
+- Create custom HIV_DistanceNormalisationOverGenome.csv and compare it with an available file

+- Compare IVA with SPADES